shamuproject/mavtables/doc/make_targets.md

 Style](http://astyle.sourceforge.net/) is required to use this target.

+## html

+Generate html documentation with [Doxygen](http://www.stack.nl/~dimitri/doxygen/) and place it at `build/doc/html/index.html`.

 ## doc

-Generate html documentation with [Doxygen](http://www.stack.nl/~dimitri/doxygen/) and place it at `build/doc/html/index.html`.
+Generate html and pdf documentation with [Doxygen](http://www.stack.nl/~dimitri/doxygen/) and place it at `build/doc/html/index.html` and `build/doc/html/mavtables.pdf` respectively.

 ## gh-pages

-Generate html documentation and publish to [https://shamuproject.github.io/mavtables](https://shamuproject.github.io/mavtables).
+Generate html and pdf documentation and publish to [https://shamuproject.github.io/mavtables](https://shamuproject.github.io/mavtables).